Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Results

 Considering the very small statistical uncertainties in our results, we expect that the biases seen here are most likely attributable to model mismatch.
 In particular, the excess black carbon content predicted by our method is plausibly explained by the presence of other kinds of light absorbing impurities such as dust.
 The samples used in this test were collected outdoors and were handled with shovels, ice scrapers, and various other equipment that may have been coated with dust or dirt.
-The smaller than expected grain size estimates are partly explained by the smaller than expected ice volume fraction estimates---in our method, $v_*$ is estimated first and used as an input to Eq.~\ref{eqn:r} or Eq.~\ref{eqn:r1} to compute $r_*$.
-Even accounting for this, grain size estimates are still lower than expected.
-The remaining bias is plausibly explained by the fact that our model assumes a scattering asymmetry factor $g$ that is appropriate for spherical grains, but that is higher than than the theoretical $g$ value for the most common non-spherical grain shapes including spheroids, hexagonal plates, and fractals \citep{libois2013}.
-By inspection of Eq.~\ref{eqn:museff}, we see that when $g$ is assumed to be higher than the true value, predictions of $r_*$ will be lower than the true value.
-Further investigation is needed to understand the biases in estimates of $v_*$.
-They are likely not explained by aspherical grain shapes, as the inclusion of a larger ``absorption enhancement factor'' that appropriately models common non-spherical grain shapes would have increased, not decreased, estimates of $v_*$.
+Further investigation is needed to understand the relatively small bias in estimates of $v_*$.
+One possible explanation is that the measured signal was influenced by unmodeled reflections from the white side-walls of the cooler.
+A deeper analysis would be required to confirm this.
+However, one would expect such reflections to reduce the observed decay rate by scattering photons back into the probed region instead of allowing them to escape.
 The effect of ``close packing'' of grains has been reported to reduce the absorption enhancement factor of snow \citep{liboisB}.
 However, it is not clear that the snow samples used in this study were close-packed to an extraordinary degree.
+There is a notable outlier among the $r_*$ estimates that is approximately 50\% higher than its ground truth measurement.
+The origins of this outlier are unclear.
+By inspection of Eq.~\ref{eqn:museff}, we see that the estimated $r_*$ value would be reduced by 50\% if the modeled scattering asymmetry was increased from 0.825 to 0.883.
+It is thus possible that the outlier snow sample---which consisted of medium size rounded grains and rounding faceted particles that had been aged for nine months in a $-10$ $^\circ$C cold room---had a higher scattering asymmetry than the others.
+However it is not clear why this would be so.